Noncomplex cases of rhegmatogenous retinal detachment

 Managing patients with rhegmatogenous retinal detachment

 Scleral buckle used to be the method of choice in the treatment of retinal detachment and still used in special cases such as in young phakic cases and cases with retinal dialysis and retinal breaks without vitreous traction.
+Especially in the absence of PVD.

 The principle of the scleral buckle is to approximate the retinal pigment epithelium to the retina by displacing the sclera after closing all retinal breaks and reducing the tractional forces.